Los Angeles, CA Public Records

 Open-Public-Records.com (Staff)

-• Where can I find out if the police department offers background checks?
+• Where can I find out whether the police department offers background checks?

 Open-Public-Records.com (Staff)

-• Where can I find the charges filed against someone arrested on February 28th, 2013?
+• Where can I find the charges filed against someone who was arrested on February 28, 2013?

 Open-Public-Records.com (Staff)